Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 You'll also want to install the Python MySQL library.
 This allows you to interact with a MySQL database through Python.
 Installing the library is as simple as typing `pip install pymysql` at the command line.

-If you've never used SQL, I suggest using [Mode Analytics'](https://sqlschool.modeanalytics.com) or [SQLZoo's](sqlzoo.net/wiki/SQL_Tutorial) tutorials to familiarize yourself with the language.
+If you've never used SQL, I suggest following [Mode Analytics'](https://sqlschool.modeanalytics.com) or [SQLZoo's](sqlzoo.net/wiki/SQL_Tutorial) tutorials to familiarize yourself with the language.
 You'll be able to follow this post without doing so, but you'll have trouble making a GUI for your own needs without knowledge of SQL.

 # <a name="tkinter"></a> Making a Python GUI with Tkinter

 Python's Tkinter library provides an easy to use interface to the Tk GUI toolkit.
+We'll be using it to build our custom-built GUI.
 To install Tkinter, type `pip install tkinter` at the command line.

 Before we include any functionality in our GUI, lets build the basic layout.
 First, we'll need to create a Tk GUI window in Python.
-We'll pass this window to a customized class object (which I'm naming `App`) that will set up the layout our GUI in its `__init__` method.
-Note that in this post any code that belongs to the `__init__` method will be indicated by two indents, just as it would be in our real Python code.
+We'll pass this window to a customized class object (which I'm naming `App`) that will set up the layout of our GUI in its `__init__` method.
+Note that in this post any code that belongs to the `__init__` method will be indicated by two indents, just as it would appear in our real Python code.
 The `mainloop` method will open the window and display our GUI.

 ```python
 from tkinter import *